Arvinispro/Bank-Statement-Automator/README.md

-# Bank-Statement-Organizer-Automation
-An automation tool using Google Sheets API and Python to generate monthly Reconciliation and Income–Expenditure reports from chequeing and savings accounts.
-Runs fully in Google Colab with no local setup required, making financial reporting easy for non-coders.
 # 💰 Automated Bank Transaction Reconciliation & Reporting

 This project automates the process of generating **monthly financial reports** (reconciliation and income–expenditure sheets) using **Python**, **Google Sheets API**, and **Google Colab** — so even non-coders can create clean reports with one click.